Aharon Yariv: Military and political career

 Yariv served in the Israel Defense Forces as a field officer.
-Among his duties he commanded the Golani Brigade.
+He was a battalion commander during the 1948 Arab-Israeli War and subsequently became a brigade commander.
 Later he served as the Israeli military attaché to Washington.
 During 1953-1956 he was a member of the founding team and the first commander of the IDF Command and Staff College.
 From 1964 to 1972, he was head of Aman, the IDF's military intelligence.
 After the Munich Massacre in 1972, he became Prime Minister Golda Meir's advisor on counterterrorism and directed Mossad assassinations following the Munich massacre.
 During the Yom Kippur War of 1973 he was appointed as a special assistant to the IDF chief of staff and at the end of the war led the Israeli military delegation at the Kilometer 101 ceasefire talks with Egypt's General Mohamed Abdel Ghani el-Gamasy which endeavoured to bring about a military disengagement treaty.

 After leaving the army, he joined the Alignment political party.
 He was elected to the Knesset in the 1973 elections, and was appointed Transportation Minister, and then Information Minister.
 He resigned from the latter post in 1975, and then from the Knesset shortly before the 1977 elections.
 In March 1979 he concluded the PLO had failed to disrupt normal life, halt immigration or deter tourism.

 In 1977 he founded the Center for Strategic Studies at Tel Aviv University (later renamed the Jaffee Center for Strategic Studies and now the Institute for National Security Studies), Israel’s leading national security think tank.
 He headed the Institute until his death in 1994.